Matt Noveskey

-William Matthew Noveskey (born June 16, 1976 in Adrian, Michigan, USA) is an American singer, songwriter, record producer, guitarist, and bassist, best known as the bassist in the bands Blue October and Harvard of the South, and as bassist and frontman of the bands (a+)machines and Icarus Bell.
+William Matthew Noveskey (born June 16, 1976) is an American singer, songwriter, record producer, guitarist, and bassist, best known as the bassist in the bands Blue October and Harvard of the South, and as bassist and frontman of the bands (a+)machines and Icarus Bell.
+He has also played bass in the bands Alpha Rev and Joy Thieves as well as Paco Estrada's backing band and Ryan Delahoussaye's band The Meeting Place.

-Early life
+Early life and education

+William Matthew Noveskey was born on June 16, 1976 in Adrian, Michigan.
 Noveskey moved from Adrian to Traverse City at the age of ten.
 He grew up in a very musical household in Northern Michigan.
 He had two uncles who both played bass guitar and sang in touring rock bands, his brother plays drums, and his grandparents played guitar, piano and accordion.
 Inspired by his uncle Jim Noveskey, Matt started playing bass at age eleven and has been playing in bands since he was a teenager.
 Matt has said that he was interested in playing both drums and guitar, and that playing bass sort of allowed him to do both at the same time.
 His first band was called Love Muscle and he also played in the bands Terra Firma, Eat Some Tuna, and Toast, the latter of which included his brother, Dave Irish, on drums.
-His early musical influences were bassists Geddy Lee, James Jamerson, Larry Graham, and Flea.
+His early musical influences were bassists Geddy Lee, James Jamerson, Larry Graham, Eric Avery and Flea.

 Noveskey graduated from Saint Francis High School in Traverse City in 1994.
 He attended college at University of Michigan in Ann Arbor and Western Michigan University in Kalamazoo, first majoring in English, and later in elementary education.
 He bartended while playing weekend shows with a variety of local acts, including the bands Switch and Botfly.
 Acting on a tip from his booking agent, in late 1998 he successfully auditioned for Blue October and moved to San Marcos, Texas.
 His first full show with Blue October was at Satellite Lounge in Houston, Texas on February 12, 1999.